arcus-azure/arcus.scripting/docs/versioned_docs/version-v0.6.0/02-Features/powershell/azure-devops.md

 # Information on them can be found here: https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml
 ```

+**Azure DevOps Example**
 This function is intended to be used from an Azure DevOps pipeline.
 Internally, it uses some predefined Azure DevOps variables.
-One of the environment variables that is used, is the the `SYSTEM_ACCESSTOKEN` variable.
+One of the environment variables that is used, is the `SYSTEM_ACCESSTOKEN` variable.
 However, due to safety reasons this variable is not available out-of-the box.
 To be able to use this variable, it must be explicitly added to the environment-variables.

 Example of how to use this function in an Azure DevOps pipeline: